pika/pika/README.md

  * BlockingConnection - enables blocking, synchronous operation on top of library for simple uses
  * SelectConnection   - fast asynchronous adapter
+ * TwistedConnection  - adapter for use with the Twisted asynchronous package http://twistedmatrix.com/
  * TornadoConnection  - adapter for use with the Tornado IO Loop http://tornadoweb.org

 ## License